If you’re looking for the best natural toothpaste brands, we’ve got you covered.

 As far as the more ‘funky’ flavors (coco ginger and lemon lavender), I wasn’t crazy about them—particularly the ginger which made me feel like I just ate stir fry!
 Although my teeth felt clean after, I personally didn’t like the lemon or ginger aftertaste in my mouth.

-Boka also has other oral care products, as well, including toothbrushes, mouthwash, and more.
+Boka also has other oral care products, as well, including mouthwash and more.
 You can opt for splurge-worthy bundles or choose a travel-friendly kit to take with you on your next trip.

 They also have a whitening collection, which includes whitening toothpaste, strips, pens, and lights.

-All of their options come with n-Ha, which means they can all help with whitening and sensitive teeth.
+All of their options come with nano-HAP, which means they can all help with whitening and sensitive teeth.
+Boka gets their nano-HAP from FLUIDINOVA.
+It’s rod shaped with a 3:1 ratio and is present in their toothpaste at a 2% concentration.

 What I love: